-Your refrigerator is one of your home's most important (and expensive) appliances.
+The refrigerator is one of your home's most important (and expensive) appliances.
 For peak efficiency, regular maintenance and cleaning are essential.

-Otherwise, dust and dirt build up in the fridge's condenser coils; door gaskets can loosen their grip and allow cool air to leak out; and the temperature inside can become unstable, putting all the food inside at risk of spoilage.
+Otherwise, dust and dirt can build up in the fridge's condenser coils; door gaskets can loosen their grip and allow cold air to leak out; and the temperature can become unstable, putting all the food inside at risk of spoilage.

-These 5 refrigerator maintenance tips will help keep your fridge in peak operating condition and help it to last longer.
+These refrigerator maintenance tips can help keep your fridge operating in peak condition.

-Catching regular temperature variations early can help prevent expensive refrigerator problems later.
 Whenever possible, allow leftovers to cool to room temperature before placing them inside the fridge.
 Hot food can cause refrigerator temperatures to drop.

-Finally, remember the old adage "Out with the old, in with the new"?
+Finally, remember the adage "Out with the old, in with the new"?
 If your fridge is more than 20 years old, it's time for a new one.
-Older models can use up to 3 times more electricity than the newer, more energy efficient refrigerators.
+Older models can use up to 3 times more electricity than today's energy-efficient refrigerators.